North Cambridgeshire Hospital

 North Cambridgeshire Hospital is a healthcare facility in The Park, Wisbech, Cambridgeshire, England.
 It is managed by the Cambridgeshire and Peterborough NHS Foundation Trust.

 History

-The facility, which was established as a Cottage Hospital by Margaret Trafford Southwell, a descendant of the Southwell family who had been tenants at Wisbech Castle, was opened on 2 October, in 1873.
+The facility, which was established as a cottage hospital by Margaret Trafford Southwell, a descendant of the Southwell family, whose members had been tenants at Wisbech Castle, was opened on 2 October 1873.
 The foundation was inscribed:

 This Stone was laid on the 16th of October, 1872 by MARGARET ELIZABETH, elder daughter of SIGISMUND TRAFFORD-SOUTHWELL, ESQ.